brunoebernardi/ec2-tf/EC2 Unix/README.md

 ##### NOTE: Remember to generate to a correct folder location and name, preventing overwrite of existent private keys.

 #### B. Point a reference of your pub key at "terraform.tfvars file".
-Also, point the VM AMI & AWS region at this same file.
+Also, point the VM AMI and AWS region at this same file.

-#### C. Set your region & AWS credentials in "providers.tf file" & on your work directory (Example: /.aws/credentials)
+#### C. Set your region & AWS credentials in "providers.tf file" and on your work directory(Example: /.aws/credentials).

-#### D. Validate & Start Execution:
+#### D. Validate and Start Execution:

 terraform init ; terraform apply